 Course literature

 All course literature is not included in the course cost.
-You need to acquire the following book on your own:
+You need to acquire the following books on your own:

-You will receive more information about the course book that you purchase on your own, if you get accepted to the course.
+You will receive more information about the course books that you purchase on your own, if you get accepted to the course.

 About the teacher